 Scientists are not sure whether climate change will increase or decrease the number of cyclones, but they are expected to intensify.

 Cyclones are just one of many different types of natural disasters that New Zealanders may face.
-Use the activity Home disaster kit to prepare for an emergency.
+Use the Home disaster kit activity to help prepare for an emergency.

 The history of naming hurricanes and cyclones – and the storms caused by this practice – is found in the article Historical tropical cyclone names.
 Significant hurricanes are named by region.

 The World Meteorological Organization has world lists of tropical cyclone names.

 Read about Cyclone Bola in this Wikipedia article.